Jesús Montero: Minor leagues

 At the start of the 2010 season, Baseball America ranked Montero as the Yankees' best prospect, and as the fourth-best prospect in all of baseball.
 The Yankees invited Montero to spring training, where Yankees' hitting coach Kevin Long declared him ready for the majors as a hitter, though the team wanted to see improvement on defense.
 Montero spent the 2010 season with the Scranton/Wilkes-Barre Yankees of the Triple-A International League.
 Early in the season, Montero struggled, but he improved after the All-Star break.
 Montero admitted that he did not spend as much time practicing in the batting cage as he should, and that Alex Rodriguez started fining Montero $100 for every day he didn't work out in the cage.

-At the 2010 MLB trade deadline, the Yankees and Seattle Mariners almost completed a deal that would have sent Montero, Zach McAllister, and David Adams to the Mariners for Cliff Lee.
-When the teams shared medical reports, the Mariners were concerned by Adams' health.
+At the 2010 MLB trade deadline, the Yankees and Seattle Mariners almost completed a deal that would have sent Montero, Zach McAllister, and David Adams to the Mariners in exchange for Cliff Lee.
+When the teams shared medical reports, the Mariners were concerned by Adams' ankle injury.
 As a result, they chose to trade Lee to the Texas Rangers in a package centered around Justin Smoak.

 Montero was named to appear in the International League All-Star game He finished the season with a .289 batting average, 21 home runs, and 75 RBIs in 123 games.
 Montero was honored on the International League's Postseason All-Star team, and was chosen as the Scranton/Wilkes-Barre Player of the Year.

 Baseball America rated Montero as the third-best prospect in baseball before the 2011 season.
 Montero contended for a spot on the Yankees' 25-man roster in spring training in 2011.
 Yankees officials believed Montero was ready to be the starting catcher, which would have enabled Jorge Posada to shift to designated hitter, though the signing of Russell Martin allowed the Yankees to be patient with Montero.
 A spring training injury to Francisco Cervelli gave the Yankees an opportunity to use Montero as Martin's backup, but Montero performed poorly with the pressure, and the team decided it was best for Montero to play every day in the minor leagues, rather than two games a week in the majors.
 Montero began the 2011 season in Scranton/Wilkes-Barre.
 Montero batted .288 with 18 home runs and 67 RBIs for Scranton/Wilkes-Barre on the season.